-Looking After Yourself During the Coronavirus Outbreak: PSYCHOLOGICAL ADVICE FOR BUSINESS TRAVELLERS
+Looking After Yourself During the Coronavirus Outbreak: PSYCHOLOGICAL ADVICE FOR EMPLOYEES

 News about the Coronavirus is on every News Channel and media communication every day.
 We see a daily tally of countries affected; and of fatalities incurred.
-As a result of your role as a business traveller, you will probably have a heightened awareness of the outbreak and the risks that you may be exposed to during your travels.
+As a result, you will probably have a heightened awareness of the outbreak and the risks that you may be exposed to during your travels.
 This is likely to be causing you to feel concerned and fearful.
 We have compiled ten evidence based suggestions that will help you to cope during the crisis.

 1. Research and learn

-If you are going to travel to an area that is of higher risk, before you leave, do as much research as you can about the area, the risks, the resources available to you (such as medical support if you need it) and your movements whilst there.
+Do as much research as you can about the risks, the resources available to you (such as medical support if you need it) and your movements.
 Consider which might be your touchpoints for risk and what you could do to prepare for this.
 Having procedural knowledge has been shown to be a strong protective factor against ill-health.
 Although simple advice, the better prepared you are, the better able you will be to face any situation that arises.

 2. Accept your worriesHaving an emotional reaction (be that anxiety, fear of contagion, anger or frustration) is absolutely normal and is a sign that our body’s natural protective mechanisms have been triggered.
 It is also beneficial; research has shown that having a moderate level of anxiety means that you are more likely to take precautions such as engage in health seeking behaviours (like washing hands) than those who are not concerned.
 Further, noticing these feelings and accepting that they are normal – rather than attempting to minimise them or deny them – has been shown to make those feelings less prominent in our minds.